Gerosullivan/Pangur/context/spec.md

 ## 1b.
 Screen Flow

-- Start screen: Left side shows the cover image with a slow upward scroll of the Pangur/Brehon cat lore (begins a couple seconds after load); right side lists modes (`Tutorial`, `Easy`, `Hard`).
-Clicking a mode starts the run on the shared 5×5 board; modes differ only by the initial mice file they load (easy uses a lighter perimeter ring, hard keeps the full perimeter).
+- Start screen: Left side shows the cover image with a slow upward scroll of the Pangur/Brehon cat lore (begins a couple seconds after load); right side lists modes (`Tutorial`, `Easy`, `Hard`) plus a `Monastery Siege` board option.
+Tutorial/Easy/Hard use the base 5×5 board; Monastery Siege swaps in `boardLayout_monastery.json` while keeping the hard perimeter mouse file.
 - Tutorial screen: Dedicated view of the tutorial panel with a “Start Tutorial Game” button that begins a run using the tutorial/base `initialMice.json`.
   - Tutorial steps are script-locked: only the prompted action for the current step is accepted, and descriptive steps lock the board until the player advances.
 - Game screen: Existing board + panels.
 Restart keeps the currently selected mode.
 A bottom-right 🏅 badge shows the top recorded run for the current mode (score, wave, grain loss) with a tooltip noting “Best score for this mode” and the breakdown.